 Explanation of Sovereign Debt

 For a layperson, sovereign debt is the financial obligation of a nation’s central government.
-It’s a debt contracted under the country’s law and, in essence, a formal promise to pay back borrowed funds, along with any interest due.
+It’s a debt contracted under the country’s law and, a formal promise to pay back borrowed funds, along with any interest due.
 This borrowing can be from internal sources, like the country’s own citizens and institutions, or external entities, such as foreign governments, international banks or even global financial organisations.
 The debt issued is often in the form of securities such as treasury bills and government bonds.
 These financial instruments provide the holders with a claim on the country’s future income streams, making them attractive to a wide array of investors, from hedge funds to retirement pension funds.

 The Role of Sovereign Debt in a Nation’s Economy